 Note: Historians say they believe the first “modern” Caribbean Carnival originated inTrinidad and Tobago in the late 18th century when a flood of French settlers brought the Fat Tuesday masquerade party tradition with them to the island, although Fat Tuesday celebrations were almost certainly taking place at least a century.

 Even St. Joseph Covent who I know the Nuns said they would never allow a fete on the grounds had to give in to the school partnering with 2 other schools.
-Fatima and St. Francois to host a Cooler fete because the funds helps the schools build computer rooms, put in new computers, fix areas that are run down and pay for whatever issues the school maybe experiencing.
-They are normally organized by the Past Students, which removes the headache and stress of organizing an event to them versus the teachers etc. Some of these High Schools are so great at running these events that their tickets are prime.
+Fatima and St. Francois to host a Cooler fete because the funds help the schools build computer rooms, put in new computers, fix areas that are run down and pay for whatever issues the school maybe experiencing.
+They are normally organized by the Past Student Associations, which removes the headache and stress of organizing an event themselves versus the teachers etc. Some of these High Schools are so great at running these events that their tickets are prime.

 The 2 or 3 weeks before those two days there are hundreds of events like Steelpan Competitions (know as Panorama), Calypso Competitions (Groovy, Power, Chutney, Calypso and Ex Tempo), All Inclusive fetes, Cooler fetes, and more.
 All Inclusive fetes are parties you pay around $150USD and you get as much food as you want, drinks of all kinds – cocktails, champaign, mixed drinks – live calypso or Groovey singers….only the best of the best Trini Kaiso and Soca entertainers.

 A fête, or fete, is an elaborate festival, party or celebration.
-In Britain, fêtes are traditional public festivals, held outdoors and organised to raise funds for a charity.
+In Trinidad, fêtes are traditional public festivals, held outdoors and organised to raise funds for a charity or just for personal profit.
 They typically include entertainment and the sale of goods and refreshments.

 Note: Steelpan- a percussion instrument originating in Trinidad, made out of an oil drum with one end beaten down and divided by grooves into sections to give different notes.